Udal (film)

-Udal is a 2022 Indian Malayalam-language drama thriller film written and directed by Ratheesh Raghunandan and produced by Gokulam Gopalan.
-The film stars Indrans, Durga Krishna and Dhyan Sreenivasan in lead roles.
-In the film, Already a housewife and a mother, Shiny is sick of the prevailing circumstances at her father-in-law's home.
-When the home nurse tending to his bed-ridden wife leaves, Shiny has to take over.
-Durga Krishna plays the antagonist role in this movie.
+Udal is a 2022 Indian Malayalam language drama thriller film written and directed by Ratheesh Raghunandan and produced by Gokulam Gopalan.

 Udal was theatrically released on 20 May 2022.
 The regional OTT platform Saina Play announced on 23 December 2023, that it had acquired the digital rights to the movie 'Udal'.
 Streaming begins 5 January 2024.

-Premise
+Plot

-Shiny is looking after her bedridden mother-in-law, living along with her father-in-law Kuttichan.
+Shiny is looking after her bedridden mother-in-law and lives with her father-in-law, Kuttichan, and her son.
 Her husband is away for work.
-Her only relief was spending time with her college mate Kiran.
-One night, when kiran was visiting her and became intimate.
-After that shiny tells Kiran that she is fed up of looking after her mother in law for nearly 4 years and she needs freedom from this.
-Vokay decides to kill her mother in law.Vokay kills with a bath towel by strangling her to death but they forget to take the bath towel from the dead body.
-They both went to room.
-After that kuttichan comes to see his wife and finds her dead and mourns.
-Kuttichan hears shiny talking to someone in her room.
-Shiny and Kiran are tensed and they goes to confirm the murder.when they look at the dead body they finds the Bath towel missing.
-Suddenly they hears some noises in their home, when they went to see from where the noise was coming, kuttichan badly injures both of them.
-Kuttichan was so strong that they couldn't do anything to him.shiny asks to call Kiran's friend to the house so that they can kill kuttichan.when Kiran's friend arrive kuttichan kill him.
-Thinking that there is no other way shiny calls her husband and put all blames on Kiran.
-Kiran came hearing this and Kiran kills shiny.
-Kuttichan kills Kiran.
-The next day ambulance coming and taking kuttichan to hospital.
-Kuttichan asks his son to see his mother one last time.
-When shiny's husband goes inside the house it was full of blood.
-Only kuttichan survived in that house.
+Her only relief is spending time with her college friend, Kiran.

+One night, while Kiran is visiting her, they become intimate.
+Afterward, Shiny tells Kiran that she is fed up with taking care of her mother-in-law for nearly four years and wants freedom from this burden.
+Shiny decides to kill her mother-in-law.Shiny and Kiran strangle her mother-in-law to death using a bath towel.
+However, they forget to remove the bath towel from the body.
+They both return to Shiny's room.

+Later, Kuttichan goes to see his wife and finds her dead.
+He mourns her loss and then hears Shiny talking to someone in her room.Shiny and Kiran become tense and go back to confirm that the murder was successful.
+When they look at the body, they discover that the bath towel is missing.

+Suddenly, they hear strange noises inside the house.
+When they go to check where the sounds are coming from, Kuttichan brutally attacks both of them.
+He is so strong that they are unable to defend themselves.Kuttichan seeks revenge by continuously attacking and injuring Shiny and Kiran.
+Desperate, Shiny asks Kiran to call one of his friends to the house so they can kill Kuttichan.When Kiran's friend arrives, Kiran learns about Shiny's other affairs.
+Meanwhile, Kuttichan kills Kiran's friend.

+Realizing there is no other way out, Shiny calls her husband and blames Kiran for everything.
+Kiran overhears the conversation and, in a fit of rage, kills Shiny.Kuttichan then kills Kiran.The next day, an ambulance arrives and takes Kuttichan to the hospital.
+Before leaving, Kuttichan asks his son to see his mother one last time.When Shiny's husband enters the house, he finds it covered in blood.Only Kuttichan survives in that house.